cgarciagl/Yupii/quickstart.md

 ![er](./img/er.png)

-Here we will assume that you have installed CodeIgniter and Yupii and you have configured your database settings properly.
+Here we will assume that you have installed CodeIgniter and [installed Yupii](install.md) and you have configured your database settings properly.

 ## Implementing Artists